 And, we’re also adding in some bonus information.
 Woohoo!
 In each colored box, you’ll also see a time.
 That’s the average earliest return time you should expect for that attraction at that booking time, given the appropriate crowd level.
 Wow.
 That’s a lot of qualifiers.
 This is slightly more confusing even than the Genie+ average return times, because for ILL at WDW, you get the luxury of choosing your return time.
 So in order to present useful information, this chart is showing you earliest available as a way of giving information about what you can expect the earliest return window option to be if, for example, you can’t book Rise of the Resistance until the park opens because you are staying off-site.

-So if we take that example and say that I’m visiting Hollywood Studios on a medium crowd day.
+So if we take that example and say that I’m visiting Hollywood Studios on a high crowd day.
 I’m staying offsite, so I can’t book ILL until the park opens at 9 am.
-Unfortunately for me, that box is almost totally red at 9am.
-That means I have about a 1% chance of even getting the opportunity to purchase.
-If I do get lucky and it hasn’t sold out, I can expect the earliest available return time to be 7 pm.
+Unfortunately for me, that box is pretty orange at 9am.
+That means I have about a 24% chance of even getting the opportunity to purchase.
+If I do get lucky and it hasn’t sold out, I can expect the earliest available return time to be 7:45 pm.
 Ouch.

 Individual Lightning Lane Availability